dchicchon/colaco/README.md

 - Include a timeline of the soda machine revenue to analyze the most profitable times.
 - Include a table of most purchased sodas to anaylze which sodas were the most popular
 - Include pagination to our transaction and soda tables to allow admin to not have to request such a large amount of data from the server at one time.
+- Create more tests to ensure quality of code.

 ## API
 ### Summary